alsharmani1/Emaily/README.md

 # Emaily

 Emaily is a survey service that sends mass emails to your customers for you to get feedback on a certain product or service that you offer.
-This program was build using the MERN stack and includes a payment system setup with Stripe.
+This program was built using the MERN stack and includes a payment system setup with Stripe.

 HOW EMAILY WORKS -